lernerjn/Image-Processing/README.md

 # Image-Processing
-For an example of smoothing using heat equation (and experimenting on my dog), run Heat_Equation_Smoothing_Example.m
+For an example of smoothing using heat equation (and experimenting on my dog), run Heat_Equation_Smoothing_Example.m , which will automatically display the results

-For examples of edge detection using geodesic active contours, run
+For examples of edge detection using geodesic active contours (which will automatically results), run

 	[I] = EdgeDet( k , 0, ‘’, 0, 0) for k = 1 through 12